-How should a Christian respond to illegal aliens/illegal immigrants?Question: "How should a Christian respond to illegal aliens/illegal immigrants?"
+How should a Christian respond to illegal immigrants?Question: "How should a Christian respond to illegal aliens/illegal immigrants?"

 More insights from your Bible study - Get Started with Logos Bible Software for Free!